martensonbj/webpack-demystified/README.md

 `npm init`

 You'll be guided through the `package.json` setup wizard.
 Fill in the prompts as you see fit, or hit `enter` to choose the default.
+(You can also type `npm init --yes` and it will choose all defaults for you).
 Keep in mind these settings can all be changed later directly in the `package.json` file (and they will be).

 Finally, install the dependencies we know we need locally.
 These will be explained in a bit more detail later.